TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

     * **Verify** that TigerSnatch has updated to the new term by going to https://tigersnatch.com/dashboard and checking that the new term is shown in the status indicator (upper left), and checking that searching for a course works.

 ## Add new notifications intervals (if necessary)
-1. After TigerSnatch exits maintenance mode, head back to the Admin Tools table.
-Locate the second row, labeled "Modify Notifications Schedule".
-2. Click the yellow "G-Sheet" button.
+1. Click the yellow "G-Sheet" button in the TigerSnatch Admin table.
 This Google Sheet controls when TigerSnatch sends notifications for open spots.
     * You must be given access to this Google Sheet.
 To gain access, email nicholaspad@gmail.com.
 Note that only the TigerApps chair and/or lead developers will be granted access.
-3. **Carefully** read the instructions in the sheet titled "README".
+2. **Carefully** read the instructions in the sheet titled "README".
-4. Switch to the sheet titled "Data" and enter new datetime intervals (if already added, verify that they are correct) for each course enrollment period and the add/drop period for the next semester.
+3. Switch to the sheet titled "Data" and enter new datetime intervals (if already added, verify that they are correct) for each course enrollment period and the add/drop period for the next semester.
     * Make sure to add a comment in the far-right column for each datetime interval entry.
-5. Wait 10 minutes.
+4. Wait 10 minutes.
 TigerSnatch will poll this sheet automatically during that time.
     * **Verify** that the new datetime intervals have registered by hovering over the "status" badge in the upper left of the TigerSnatch website.
 The last sentence should begin with "Next notifications period:".

 Contact nicholaspad@gmail.com and shannon.heh@princeton.edu if you need help or if you have questions about any of these steps.